nickbild/shaides/README.md

 My AI is so bright, I gotta wear shades.

 Effect change in your surroundings by wearing these AI-enabled glasses.
+ShAIdes is a transparent UI for the real world.

 Coming soon!